mstefarov/fCraft/README.txt

     /branch-MySQL/  Experimental branch with MySQL support for the backend player record storage.
 Unstable.

-    /tags/0.610/    Code corresponding to fCraft release 0.610.
-Stable.
+    /tags/0.610/    Code snapshots corresponding to stable fCraft releases.
-                    This is the codebase that you probably want to use for any mods.
+                    These are the versions that you should use for any mods.